On FKM isoparametric hypersurfaces in $\mathbb{S}^n \times \mathbb{S}^n$ and new area-minimizing cones: Area-minimizing subcones of Simons cones

 where $D, \Delta^{E}$ are the Euclidean gradient and Laplacian operators.
 The computations are simple, and we omit the details here.
 It implies that ${\rm trace} B^1=0$.
 Similarly ${\rm trace} B^2=0$. $\Box$

 Now, we compute $\widetilde{B}^{\nu_2}$ and $\widetilde{B}^{\nu_1}$.

-By the decomposition of the Riemannian connections for product manifolds $\mathbb{S}^n \times \mathbb{S}^n$ (cf. \cite[p.139]{Car92}) or just consider choosing curves located in the slices in every computation, one has (see Sect.
+By the decomposition of the Riemannian connections for product manifolds $\mathbb{S}^n \times \mathbb{S}^n$ (cf. \cite[p.139]{Car92}) or just consider choosing curves that move in the slices for every time of computations, one has (see Sect.
 1.3 for the notations)

 and

 similarly one gets $\widetilde{B}^{\nu_2}\left(e_i^{\prime}, e_j^{\prime}\right)=\frac{1}{\sqrt{2}} B^1\left(\varepsilon_i^{\prime}, \varepsilon_j^{\prime}\right)$, $\widetilde{B}^{\nu_2}(e_{i}^{\prime},T)=0$.
 And, those zero terms can also be obtained following $\bar\nabla C=-2A(T)$ \cite[Lemma 1(1)]{Ur19} since $C\equiv0$ for our examples here.